-The State of Georgia continues to be a fascinating laboratory for items of concern in US election administration practices.
-In addition to recent stories about conflicts of interest, voter suppression, cybersecurity vulnerabilities, and aged voting technology, we add: questionable recommendations for new voting tech…
+Georgia is still a fascinating laboratory for concerning US election administration practices.
+To recent stories about conflicts of interest, voter suppression, cybersecurity vulnerabilities, and aged voting technology, we add: questionable recommendations for new voting tech.

 Wow, what a year, right?
 Tonight on the eve of 2019, we post our Annual Review.
 We hope you agree that the key accomplishments and developments this year demonstrate the impactful importance of our work to defend democracy.
 Most of all, we thank you for your continued support!